-In limited circumstances, and where it is in the government's interest, the EERE Contracting Officer may allow the prime recipient to meet its cost share requirements on a less frequent basis, such as by budget period.
-Regardless of the interval requested, the prime recipient must be up-to-date on cost share at each interval.
+In limited circumstances, and where it is in the government's interest, the EERE Contracting Officer may approve a request by the prime recipient to meet its cost share requirements on a less frequent basis, such as monthly or quarterly, however the minimum required cost share must be achieved on a budget period basis.
+Regardless of the interval requested, the prime recipient must be up-todate on cost share at each interval.
 Such requests must be sent to the Contracting Officer during award negotiations and include the following information: (1) a detailed justification for the request; (2) a proposed schedule of payments, including amounts and dates; (3) a written commitment to meet that schedule; and (4) such evidence as necessary to demonstrate that the prime recipient has complied with its cost share obligations to date.
 The Contracting Officer must approve all such requests before they go into effect.